 - 17. At the outset, PPG identifies SM's constrained nature and why it establishes minimum need, stating "The standard method for assessing local housing need provides a minimum starting point in determining the number of homes needed in an area.
 It does not attempt to predict the impact that future government policies, changing economic circumstances or other factors might have on demographic behaviour.
 Therefore, there will be circumstances where it is appropriate to consider whether actual housing need is higher than the standard method indicates" (our emphasis). - 18.
-PPG then lists circumstances for increasing the SM minimum, although it states the circumstances listed are not exhaustive: - growth strategies for the area that are likely to be deliverable, for example where funding is in place to promote and facilitate additional growth (e.g. Housing Deals); - strategic infrastructure improvements that are likely to drive an increase in the homes needed locally; or - an authority agreeing to take on unmet need from neighbouring authorities, as set out in a statement of common ground. \\ (our emphasis). - 19.
-It is important to determine whether these or additional 'circumstances' exist.
-However, it is also important to identify that PPG does not set a 'threshold' for a higher figure.
-Such a threshold is a matter of judgement.

-The difference between determining housing need and housing requirement

-20. PPG states "Housing need is an unconstrained assessment of the number of homes needed in an area.
+PPG then lists circumstances for increasing the SM minimum, although it states the circumstances listed are not exhaustive: - growth strategies for the area that are likely to be deliverable, for example where funding is in place to promote and facilitate additional growth (e.g. Housing Deals); - strategic infrastructure improvements that are likely to drive an increase in the homes needed locally; or - an authority agreeing to take on unmet need from neighbouring authorities, as set out in a statement of common ground." (our emphasis). - 19.
+In considering whether these or additional 'circumstances' exist it is also important to note that PPG does not set a 'threshold' for a higher figure, or limit the circumstances that might apply.
+Such a threshold is a matter of judgement. - 20.
+It is also important to distinguish between housing need and housing requirement.
+PPG states "Housing need is an unconstrained assessment of the number of homes needed in an area.
 It should be undertaken separately from assessing land availability, establishing a housing requirement figure and preparing policies to address this such as site allocations" (our emphasis).
-This clarifies that need and requirement are distinct processes.
+This clarifies that need and requirement are distinct processes. - 21.
+To emphasise this, PPG states "The standard method identifies a minimum annual housing need figure.
+It does not produce a housing requirement figure" (our emphasis).